 Alternative Programs

-Credit toward graduation requirements may be granted for planned learning experiences from accredited programs, such as summer school, university courses, correspondence courses, and online/virtual courses.
+Credit toward graduation requirements may be granted for planned learning experiences from accredited programs, such as summer school, university courses, correspondence courses, online/virtual courses, extended learning opportunities, and mastery-based education.

 Credit for work experience may be offered when the work program is a part of and supervised by {{School_Name}}.